2016 Australian Open – FAQ

 Are There Special Accommodations For Family or Groups?

 The Stamford Plaza has two and three bedroom suites.
-When four people share a two bedroom suite, or six people a three bedroom suite, savings are substantial.
+When four people share a two bedroom suite, or six people a three bedroom suite.

 Do We Need a Visa for Australia?